Discussion in 'Other Brands' started by yogabum66, Sep 27, 2011.

 Hi, What an interesting stove!
 It has some features which are more like an early Primus No.100, rather than an Optimus.

 Very interesting.
 The Austrian Optimus does indeed look a good deal like an early Primus 100.
 It almost looks like the Austrian factory made Primus stoves under license and then for whatever reason switched to an Optimus license and tried to make as few changes to the actual stove as possible.

 Hi yogabum66 a very nice example one of the best engraved stoves i have seen beautifully lettered and i real like the stove logo on the filler cap that real does set the stove off

-I can piece together some of the makers history & speculate on the stove.
+I can piece together some of the makers history and speculate on the stove.

-GBR was an old Austrian firm of blowlamp, stove & lamp makers of various kinds going back I believe to at least the 1890's.
+GBR was an old Austrian firm of blowlamp, stove and lamp makers of various kinds going back I believe to at least the 1890's.